engagepy/engagepy/README.md

 ### Find problems -> Build solutions -> Add to OS -> Code purposefully

 > Python, for it had me at first sight. python_learning repository has code written in my learning phase.
 It contains nuemerous .py files.
 Each representing an independent code project apt for beginners.
 The other repos are exciting too, do check them out.
 Read on to start your own coding journey.
-All it takes is the right nudge..
+All it takes is a nudge.

 #### **Steps to Activate Your Super Power**